[Updated 16 August 2020]

-Recently I saw in a discussion on the LinkedIn “Contract and Commercial Management” group a reference to “leaving the law bit to the lawyers.”
-That got me wondering what, when it comes to drafting and negotiating contracts, “the law bit” might consist of.
+I saw in a discussion on the LinkedIn “Contract and Commercial Management” group a reference to “leaving the law bit to the lawyers.”
+That got me wondering what, when it comes to deciding the terms of a deal and expressing it in a contract, “the law bit” might consist of.

 By my reckoning, the law bit consists of two components: